John Garrard Stehlin

 BA 2004 (Political Science) Vassar College

-Research interests: material culture, political economy, technology and subjectivity, commons, Marxism, feminism, anarchism, urban politics, racial formation, critical theory, consumption
+Research interests: urban geography, political economy, technology and subjectivity, commons, Marxism, feminism, anarchism, racial formation, critical theory, consumption

-Stehlin, John (2010).
+Stehlin, J., 2010.
 "On Shifting Ground: Mobilizing Soil, Territorializing Power and Producing Place on San Francisco’s Treasure Island."
 International Association of Traditional Environments Working Paper Series.
 230.